 Client libraries are not tied to a specific version of the API.
 Client libraries include access to all the versions of the API and let you specify a version to develop against.
 The API versions supported by each client library are listed in the table below.

 These sample programs demonstrate how to use the API and the client libraries.
 Use them to help you get started!

 Articles to help you get up and running quickly, debug problems or use your favorite language with Google Data APIs.
-See the articles page for a complete listing.

 - Eclipse with the Java client library